About Magnificent Munchers

 Magnificent Munchers, Therapy for Fussy Eaters, is based in Harpenden (AL5).
 We work with children and parents from all over Hertfordshire, Buckinghamshire and Bedfordshire.

-Magnificent Munchers provide food therapy support for children whose eating difficulties result in them having a limited range of foods in their diet.
+Magnificent Munchers provide food therapy for children who eat a limited range of foods.
+We work with children with a range of diagnosis including those with ARFID (Avoidant Restricted Food Intake Disorder).
 We offer both individual and group therapy sessions.
-We have a holistic approach to assessing eating difficulties looking at all aspects of the child including their motor skills, behaviour/learning, sensory needs, medical history and nutrition.
+We have a holistic approach to assessing eating difficulties.
+We look at all aspects of the child including their motor skills, behaviour/learning, sensory needs, medical history and nutrition.
 Our therapy team consists of a Children’s Occupational Therapist, Speech and Language Therapist, Dietician and two Therapy Assistants.

 MEET THE TEAM